 In children, strabismus is an important cause of amblyopia.
 The child’s brain, in fact, tends to ignore the image from the strabismic eye to avoid diplopia, causing a reduction in visual acuity.
 On the other hand, a low vision eye can be struck by strabismus.

 In adults, the main cause of strabismus is stroke.
 Other common causes are traumas, neurological problems, and hyperthyroidism.
-A trauma can cause strabismus if a brain injury to the nerves or a direct eye damage occurs.
+Trauma can cause strabismus if a brain injury to the nerves or direct eye damage occurs.

 Why Treat Strabismus

 The aim of treating strabismus is to improve the eye alignment that allows better cooperation between the two eyes (binocular vision).
 Treatment involves the prescription of glasses when needed, orthotic exercises that are useful for some types of strabismus, and the possible use of prisms while waiting for surgery of the extraocular muscles.